anfeMurillo/Noise-DBML/README.md

 ## Features

+### 📊 Interactive Preview
+- **Visual Diagram**: Render your DBML code as an interactive entity-relationship diagram.
-- **Interactive Preview**: Pan, zoom, and drag tables.
+- **Interactive Controls**: Pan, zoom, and drag tables to organize your view.
+- **Layout Persistence**: The extension remembers your table positions and layout even after you close VS Code.
-- **Theme Support**: Automatically adapts to VS Code color themes.
+- **Theme Adaptation**: Automatically adapts to your VS Code color theme (Light/Dark/High Contrast).

-- **Layout Persistence**: Saves your diagram layout and positions.
+### 🔍 Diagram Views
+- **Create Views**: Create specific views to focus on a subset of tables.
+- **Manage Views**: Rename or delete views as needed.
+- **Filter Tables**: Select which tables to show in each view for better clarity in large schemas.

+### 📝 Documentation & Export
+- **Documentation Generation**: Generate Markdown documentation for your database schema directly from the preview.
+- **Tooltips**: Hover over fields to see their notes/comments.

+### ⚡ Productivity Snippets
+Speed up your workflow with built-in snippets:
+- `table`: Create a new table with ID and sample column.
+- `group`: Create a TableGroup.
+- `project`: Create a Project definition.
+- `enum`: Create an Enum definition.
+- `indexes`: Create an Indexes block.

 ## Syntax Guide

 ### Groups

-You can group related tables using the `TableGroup` syntax.
+Group related tables using `TableGroup`.
 Groups are visualized with a colored background.

 ```dbml
 TableGroup user_management {